 If you’re keen on reducing the size of your home and the amount of clutter you have without leaving family or a source of income behind, opt for a coach home.
 If you own a large property, consider having one built and opening up the main original house for rental.
 Coach homes can be built from converted sheds or garages with little hassle, and also designed to suit accessibility and safety needs.
 This enables you to not only live more simply and in an environment fit for aging in place thanks to its smaller size, but it allows for a continual source of income or access to family care by renting out the main house.

 Of course, more common properties such as condos, townhomes, and duplexes are great for downsizers, so long as you’re willing to invest a little into making it future-friendly.
 Offering modern amenities and comfortable living conditions, they are built to adhere to strict building and housing codes and, as a result, generally offer reliable security and safety in the event of an emergency.
 With a few small renovations here and there, it is easy to make these properties highly accessible and perfect for downsizing to a more sensible and simplified way of living.
 Additionally, your landlord or maintenance worker will likely cover the cost of some preventative installations and changes, and it is encouraged to reach out to them and make sure that any planned changes are permitted.

 Downsizing to a simpler and future-facing property has never been easier.
-Both of us have earned our Accredited Senior Agent (ASA®) designation and we are also recognized by the National Association of Realtors and the Canadian Real Estate Association as Senior Real Estate Specialists (SRES®).
+Both of us are recognized by the National Association of Realtors and the Canadian Real Estate Association as Senior Real Estate Specialists (SRES®).
 Contact us today with any questions or to request a FREE copy of our “Downsizing Made Easy Guide” to begin planning for a simplified and accessible future.